angular/angular/aio/content/guide/deployment.md

 <header>Don't eagerly import something from a lazy-loaded module</header>

-If you mean to lazy-load a module, be careful not import it in a file that's eagerly loaded when the app starts (such as the root `AppModule`).
+If you mean to lazy-load a module, be careful not to import it in a file that's eagerly loaded when the app starts (such as the root `AppModule`).
 If you do that, the module will be loaded immediately.